Landlord-Tenant Energy Partnership

 - Hosting in-person and web meetings for participants and publishing resources, tools, and case studies for implementing effective sustainability strategies in leased buildings

-- Helping to develop and improve new federal recognition programs such as ENERGY STAR Tenant Space
+- Helping to develop and improve new federal recognition programs such as ENERGY STAR for tenants

-In addition to our decades of experience, the Partnership benefits from strategic alliances with the U.S. Environmental Protection Agency (EPA) and the Professional Retail Store Maintenance Association (PRSM), as well as an advisory committee that consists of Macerich, Tishman Speyer, and the U.S. Department of Energy (DOE) and other market influencers that will serve as channels to reach a wide span of tenants.
+In addition to our decades of experience, the Landlord-Tenant Energy Partnership benefits from strategic alliances with the U.S. Environmental Protection Agency (EPA) and the Professional Retail Store Maintenance Association (PRSM), as well as an advisory committee that consists of Macerich, Tishman Speyer, the U.S. Department of Energy (DOE), and other market influencers that will serve as channels to reach a significant span of tenant companies.

 Take Part in the Change